Carreau/phd-dissertation/parts/roleofactin.rst

 which treadmilling would not occur.

-Practically, this can be approximated by having only ATP monomers at the barbed end of actin filaments while the pointed end is typically constituted only of ADP monomers, thus the critical concentration is lower at the  pointed end.
-The barbed end have a higher critical concentration.
+Practically, this can be approximated by having only ATP monomers at the barbed end of actin filaments while the pointed end is typically constituted only of ADP monomers, thus the critical concentration is lower at the  pointed end compared to the barbed end.
 The growth speed of the filament depends on both ends depends on the monomer concentration in solution.
 It is between the critical concentration of both ends, there exists a concentration at which the polymerisation on (+) exactly compensate the depolymerisation on (-).